 Ted Lowenkopf, M.D., medical director of Providence Stroke Center, answers our questions and explains why, when it comes to suspected strokes, it’s vital to act quickly.

-To address some of topics and questions that are top of mind with members of the Providence community, we are launching a mini-series called Ask an Expert.
-We’ve taken some real questions from real people and partnered with providers to get the answers.
+The Providence Ask an Expert posts address topics that are top of mind with members of the Providence community.
+We take real questions from real people and partner with providers to get the answers.

 Is it possible to have a stroke and not know it, like if you're sleeping or the symptoms are mild?

 Answer from Ted Lowenkopf, M.D., medical director of Providence Stroke Center:

 Yes, you can have a stroke and not know it.
 A stroke's effects can be undetectable if the stroke is small or if the tissue damaged does not serve a critical function.
 Evidence of the stroke would show on a CT scan or an MRI of the brain, but it might not produce symptoms.